Merkel backs China's market status, but homework required

 Merkel had already said on Thursday that Germany wanted both sides to agree to abstain from industrial espionage.

-(Additional reporting by Philip Blenkinsop in Brussels; writing by Ben Blanchard and Michelle Martin; Editing by Simon Cameron-Moore and Gareth Jones)
+(Reporting by Andreas Rinke; Writing by Ben Blanchard and Michelle Martin; Editing by Simon Cameron-Moore)